First of all, let`s define what is B2B food marketplace and how it works.

 - Offer loyalty programs

-Reward your users for choosing your B2B platform.
+Reward your users for choosing your online B2B marketplace platform.
 For example, you can offer them reward points for the money they spend ordering online, referring a friend, restaurant, or caterer.
 Then these points can be replaced with discounts on your marketplace.

 - Collaborate with third parties to give your customers extra benefits